Applied AI

 Data Model and Ingestion

-Construct a canonical model for properties that unifies media metadata, listing details, accessibility attributes, neighborhood context, scheduling information, and user preferences.
+Construct a canonical property model that unifies media metadata, listing details, accessibility attributes, neighborhood context, scheduling information, and user preferences.
 Ingestion pipelines should:

 • Normalize data from MLS feeds, CMS, CRM, and media stores into a unified schema.